The projective cover of tableau-cyclic indecomposable $H_n(0)$-modules: Preliminaries

 Let $\alpha = (\alpha_{1}, \ldots, \alpha_{k})$ and $\beta= (\beta_{1},\ldots, \beta_{l})$ be compositions.
 Let $\alpha \cdot \beta$ be the \emph{concatenation} and $\alpha \odot \beta$ the \emph{near concatenation} of $\alpha$ and $\beta$.
 In other words, $ \alpha \cdot \beta = (\alpha_1, \ldots, \alpha_k, \beta_1,\ldots, \beta_l)$ and $\alpha \odot \beta = (\alpha_1,\ldots, \alpha_{k-1},\alpha_k + \beta_1,\beta_2, \ldots, \beta_l)$.
 For a generalized composition $\bal = \alpha^{(1)} \oplus \cdots \oplus \alpha^{(m)}$, we define $[\bal]$ to be the set consisting of $2^{m-1}$ compositions of the form

 \begin{definition} For a generalized composition $\bal \models n$, a \emph{standard ribbon tableau} (SRT) of shape $\bal$ is a filling of $\trd(\bal)$ by $1,2,\ldots,n$ without repetition such that every row increases from left to right and every column increases from top to bottom. \end{definition} Let $\SRT(\bal)$ denote the set of all standard ribbon tableaux of shape $\bal$.
-We denote by $\bfP_\bal$ the $\C$-span of $\SRT(\bal)$.
-Define an $H_n(0)$-action on $\bfP_\bal$ by
+Define an $H_n(0)$-action on the $\C$-span of $\SRT(\bal)$ by